TheoHutchings908/ETL-Pipeline-Capstone-TH/README.md

 ## Prerequisites

-- Docker & Docker Compose installed on your machine
+- Docker Desktop (please be careful and do research on if your CPU is ok with running this application)
 - (Optional) Local Python environment for development

 ## Project Structure